a-h/Duration/README.md

 }
 ```

-The function passed to the logger will log:
+The argument passed to logging lambda expression will be:

 ```
 code_section.login=5ms
 ```

+One way to use this is to pass a function that logs to a log4net logger.